 Time spent on paid trade union activities as a 00/ percentage of total paid facility time hours.
-0%
+0% percentage of total paid taomity and nours.

 Connected Charities and Organisations including Related Party Relationships

 The Register of Business Interests confirms that there are no relationships with related parties and any other charities/organisations with which the academy co-operates in the pursuit of charitable activities.